scionproto/scion/doc/ControlPlanePKI.md

 This is an object that maps AS identifiers to an array key types.

 New or updated keys sign the first TRC they appear in to show proof of possession.
-In a Base TRCs, all keys need to show proof of possession and sign the TRC.
+In a Base TRC, all keys need to show proof of possession and sign the TRC.
 We recommend that all keys are fresh in a TRC trust reset in the first place.